Art & Design

 A treasure trove of Western and Japanese art

-One of the largest art museums in Japan, the Kenzo-Tange designed Yokohama Museum of Art comprises seven galleries and a library with more than 110,000 books on art.
-Located in a prime area of the Minato Mirai district , visit to view the finest in contemporary art displayed in both the museum's permanent and temporary collections.
+One of the largest art museums in Japan, the Kenzo-Tange designed Yokohama Museum of Art comprises seven galleries, an atelier and a library with more than 110,000 books on art.
+Located in a prime area of the Minato Mirai district , it is a must-visit place to view the finest in contemporary art displayed in both the museum's permanent and temporary exhibitions.

-- The famous painting of Commodore Perry's arrival in Japan, heralding new relations with the outside world after years of self-enforced closure
+- The famous painting of Commodore Perry Coming Ashore at Yokohama, heralding new relations with the outside world after years of self-enforced closure

-- An extensive collection ranging from paintings and film to sculptures and ceramics
+- An extensive collection ranging from paintings, photography and film to sculptures and ceramics

 There are seven galleries in the museum